gboeing/ppd430/assignments/group-exercise-5.md

 You will analyze the data you downloaded in exercise 1, and optionally other new data as needed.
 Create a new Jupyter notebook.
 Use pandas or geopandas to load your data set and clean/process it as needed.
 Using the techniques we learned in class, estimate and interpret a regression model.

 Use a markdown cell to succinctly explain your analysis, why you set it up the way you did, and how you interpret its results.
-This interpretation should interpret your coefficients numerically in terms of sign, size, and significance, and try to explain what's happening here in the context of theory and your own real-world experience).
+This interpretation should interpret your coefficients numerically in terms of sign, size, and significance, and try to explain what's happening here in the context of theory and your own real-world experience.
 Tell us a story about the real world using your results.
 For your regression model, also explain how you specified it and why.

 At the end of the notebook, include a markdown cell that identifies each group member and describes their contribution to this exercise (one sentence each).